vikrantsec/Auto_Encoder/README.md

 dimensions.
 This tool uses the auto encoder to do so, where first the input image will be encoded to get the important feature, and then it will be decoded again to extract the real image.

+run this tool with the cifar-10 datasets in the same folder as the python script.